GamerFlix/foundryvtt-api-guide/README.md

 # foundryvtt-api-guide
-Hosting short guides to get started with FoundryVTT's API
+This Repository is intended to host various small guides to help getting started with the API of FoundryVTT.
+Unless otherwise noted the current main branch is for the current stable version of FoundryVTT though.

+Presently the only guide hosted here is the [Beginners Macro Guide](https://github.com/GamerFlix/foundryvtt-api-guide/blob/main/macro_guide.md)